GrahamDumpleton-abandoned/openshift3-kallithea/README.md

 There is an intention to eventually provide a third deployment option called *Ultimate*.
 This will deploy two separate instances of Kallithea.
 The first instance will be used to serve up the web interface.
 The second will be used to handle all Git/Mercurial client interactions.
 This will allow the separate instances to be scaled up independently based on usage, and web server configurations to be tuned for the different use cases.
 The *Ultimate* option will also deploy Celery worker instances to handle long running tasks such as cloning of repositories on initial project creation.
 Rather than sharing a persistent volume between the PostgreSQL database and storage for Git/Mercurial repositories, the *Ultimate* option will use separate persistent volumes for each.

-## Installation Steps
+## Quick Installation

 In a hurry?
 Want to get Kallithea running and don't care about the details?

 If you are, you can run the following steps using the OpenShift ``oc`` command line tool.
+For the more detailed explanations, see the links at the end of this document.

 **Create a new project within your OpenShift cluster.**